zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_12_en-US_PROBABILITY_EDITING.md

     Corridor closure is the most delicate intervention.
     Risk of unintended consequences is highest.
     Only undertaken when absolutely necessary.
-    Must not eliminate free choice—only redirect probability.
+    Must not eliminate free choice, only redirect probability.

 ═══════════════════════════════════════════════════════════════════════════════
 ```